-What is the Ketogenic Diet or "KETO"?
+What is the ketogenic diet or "KETO"?

 The ketogenic diet or keto diet in English is a diet low in carbohydrates and high in fat.
 It has become fashionable again as a diet for rapid weight loss in recent years, while it has been used to treat certain pathologies since the 1920s.0.

-On this diet, carbohydrates make up about 5% to 10% of the daily energy intake, or 20 to 50 g of carbohydrate.
+On this diet, carbohydrates make up about 5% to 10% of the daily energy intake, or between 20 and 50 g of carbohydrate.
 As for fat intake, it represents between 45% and 75% of the daily energy consumed.
 By comparison, in a balanced diet, carbohydrates generally represent between 45% and 65% of daily energy intake and fat between 20% and 35%.

 However, carbohydrates are the main source of energy for some organs, especially the brain.
 Indeed, it is often recommended to consume a minimum of 130 g of carbohydrates per day to ensure the brain an adequate supply of glucose.

 As part of the ketogenic diet, the low amount of carbohydrate available forces the body to use fat for energy.
 Specifically, the organs use ketone bodies which are produced by the breakdown of lipids into fatty acids by the liver to perform their functions.
 The production of ketones by the liver is called ketogenesis, hence the name of the diet.

 The craze in recent years for the ketogenic diet is mainly due to the results of certain studies which observe that this diet would allow weight loss and could have beneficial effects on certain diseases, such as type 2 diabetes. of the scientific literature on the ketogenic diet.